mimecast/dtail/doc/testing.md

 ### Starting a DTail server farm

-To spin up 10 instances of `dserver` run:
+To spin up 10 instances of the `dserver` Docker image, run:

 ```shell
 % make -C docker spinup